CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 The hand-held QPCR device made by Biomeme, called [The Franklin Three9](http://CHMI-sops.github.io/papers/BiomemeFranklinThermocycler.pdf), accomodates 9 tubes and three colors/tube: FAM, Cy5/ATTO647N and TexasRed.
 Cy5 is the brightest channel on the three9, so consider designing the target you anticipate being present in the lowest concentration and/or least sensitive PCR on that channel.
 FAM is the next brightest, followed by TexasRedX.
 If you are designing a triplex assay for use with the three9 that includes a positive control, use TexasRedX for the positive control.

 ## Preparing mastermix

+### Bulk mastermix
 Resuspend bulk lyophilized [LyoDNA](http://CHMI-sops.github.io/papers/LyoDNA.pdf), [LyoRNA](http://CHMI-sops.github.io/papers/LyoRNA.pdf) or [LyoGreen](http://CHMI-sops.github.io/papers/LyoGreen.pdf) master mix with 135 ul of PCR grade water (BEB buffer from the DNA extraction kits is water).
 This makes a 10x stock.
 Add 18 ul of glycerol to allow leftover mastermix to be frozen for reuse later.
 LyoRNA master mix contains a reverse transcriptase for QPCR assays where the target is a RNA molecule.
 Each resuspended vial contains enough mastermix for at least 60, 20ul reactions.

+### LyoStrips
+LyoStrips contain Lyo MasterMix reagent lyophilized in the bottom of each tube.
+No preparation is needed.
+Simply add DNA or RNA sample, and primers/probes, and start the reaction.

-## Reaction set-up with LyoDNA or LyoRNA
+## Reaction set-up with Bulk LyoDNA or LyoRNA
 A typical QPCR reaction on the biomeme platform contains the following components

 | Reagent                                  | vol (ul) |